-Your goal is to determine the allocations as a percentage of your wealth - with the government's loan within the RRSP removed.
-And then translate the $$ allocations into the grossed-up RRSP account values - including the loan.
+Your goal is to determine the $$ allocations as a percentage of your wealth - with the government's loan within the RRSP removed.
+And then gross-up that $$ allocation in the RRSP to including the government's money.

 |(A) ||Account |

 Say the Asset Allocation you want is 50% Debt and 50% Equity.
 Allocate your wealth, not the account totals.

 Assume you have decided that Equity gets priority inside the RRSP.